 Another quality of a hero is that they are willing to sacrifice themself.
 In the Vietnam War, a small US reconnaissance team arrived in the Quan Duc Valley of Vietnam.
 The people there didn’t want it occupied by enemy forces and started a last-ditch effort to fight back.
 They quickly began a brutal assault against the soldiers.

 During this assault, a grenade landed near Private First Class Ralph H. Johnson, a young Black Marine.
 Without even hesitating, Johnson quickly threw himself on top of it, absorbing the blast and protecting his fellow Marines from the full force of the explosion.
 The Marines were stunned by this act of sacrifice and held strong until reinforcements came.

-For this selfless sacrifice, Johnson was posthumously given the Medal of Honor and recently had a Navy destroyer named after him.
-What’s more, this act spoke louder than words.
-His actions argued for the dignity of every US citizen, no matter the color of their skin.
+For this selfless sacrifice, Johnson was posthumously given the Medal of Honor.
+His act spoke louder than words — and it also argued for the dignity of every US citizen, no matter the color of their skin.

 Lesson 2: Heroes don’t give in, they persevere.

 Young James Patrick Allison lost his mother to cancer when he was only 11.
 Not long after, he also lost two uncles to cancer.
 Instead of brooding over the loss, he decided he wanted to do something about it — he was going to cure cancer.

 At the University of Texas, he studied T-cells.
 These are a cell in the human body that attack infections and aid the immune system.
 He believed they could have some role in fighting cancer.
 He was right.